Policing

 Neuroscience of Policing

-fNIRS research imaging the prefrontal cortex of officers during shooting decisions under threat.
+fNIRS and EEG research imaging the prefrontal cortex of officers during shooting decisions under threat.
+NSF grant pending.

 04